 “Canada is behind the curve when it comes to online shopping.”

 eCommerce in the US

-While American malls seem closer to museum displays than places of commerce, bricks and mortar retail seems to still have solid footing in Canada.
+While American malls seem closer to museum displays than places of commerce, bricks-and-mortar retail seems to still have a solid footing in Canada.
 “The majority of retailers are struggling to connect the digital and physical store to meet the expectations of consumers throughout their shopping journey.”
-Far too often, ecommerce websites are clunky with only one or two product photos.
+Far too often, eCommerce websites are clunky with only one or two product photos.

 Coupled with odd and inconsistent sizing guides (or none at all), these websites can be difficult to navigate, leaving the customer with feelings of anxiety or confusion when trying to decide whether or not to make a purchase.

 The end result, of course, is an abandoned cart and a lost opportunity for the retailer.
 For Canadian shoppers specifically, these issues include painful shipping and return processes.
 It’s no small wonder Canadians still prefer brick-and-mortar stores for apparel.